-There are three routes for access to the Facility:
+There are five routes for access to the Facility:

-Direct Applications to the ARSF Steering Committee for small-scale projects in UK and Europe, where PIs apply for allocation of flight hours (typically < 20 hours) and associated data processing only: ground-truthing activities and data analysis are self-funded;
+Direct Applications to the ARSF Steering Committee for small-scale projects in UK and Europe, where PIs apply for allocation of flight hours (typically < 10 hours) and associated data processing only: ground-truthing activities and data analysis are self-funded.

 The ARSF document "Guidelines for User Access to the ARSF" (PDF 195kb) provides details of the routes and mechanisms for access to the Facility.
 This specifies the levels of resourcing available via each route and the sequence of actions required of the applicant.

 Applicants MUST contact the Science & Operations Coordinator and/or the Operations Manager to discuss their proposal, and to estimate resource implications such as flight hours and superstructure costs.
 An ARSF application form will be issued at this stage.
 In parallel, applicants should:

 Completed forms must be returned in electronic format, as a single Word document comprising technical requirements, science case, and any maps and diagrams.
 In addition ARSF requires a hard copy of the page bearing the signatures of the Principal Investigator and Head of Department.
 An explanation of the application form can be downloaded and the Science/Operations Coordinator contacted if further guidance or advice is required.

 All application forms must include a full scientific case and methodology (maximum five pages plus diagrams, to be inserted under paragraph 20) and a full bibliography.

 The ARSF application form allows a combined application to FSF for supporting field equipment.